Ensemble forecasts in reproducing kernel Hilbert space family: Koopman operator in the RKHS family

 As explained in the previous section the RKHS family, $\bigl(\HS_t\bigr)_{t\geq 0}$, does not have a good topology to work with.
 We need first to start defining a ``big'' set with a better topology and which encompasses all the RKHS $\HS_t$.
-On this big encompassing set, we shall then define a Koopman operator enabling us to study properly the Koopman operator in Wonderland.
+On this big encompassing set, we shall then define a Koopman operator enabling us to study properly the Koopman operator in \AD{the RKHS family}.